Store hours can be found online at http://www.wartburgstore.com.

 - Develop and enhance transferable skill sets.

 - Gain practical work experience to build their resume.

-- Earn money to assist with the financial expenses associated with pursuing a college education.
+- Earn money to assist with college-related financial expenses.

 To be eligible for student employment, a student must:

 - Hold full-time Wartburg College student status and currently be enrolled (registered and paid) for a minimum of three credit hours per term (excluding May Term and the summer).

 - Show satisfactory academic progress toward completion of a degree.
 (See online Wartburg College Academic Catalog.)